 Some popular beer styles that make use of the Contessa hop include Lager, Pilsner & Light Ales.

 Contessa Hop Substitutions

 If the Contessa hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Contessa substitutions.

 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

-Is Contessa available as Cryo/Lupulin powder?
+Is Contessa available in lupulin powder?

 If you see an error in our data, please let us know!

 We are not affiliated with any hop manufacturer.
 All copyrights and data are provided by their respective owners.